 A Brief History of Pinyin

-When was the Chinese language first transcribed into Western alphabets?
-The first known Chinese-to-Western text, titled Xizi Qiji, was published in 1605 by the Jesuit missionary Matteo Ricci.
+When did scholars first transcribe Chinese using Western alphabets?
+In 1605, the Jesuit missionary Matteo Ricci published the first known Chinese-to-Western text, titled Xizi Qiji.
 This system used the Roman alphabet to transcribe the Chinese language.

 Competing Written Systems

-Fast-forward to the early 20th century and you’ll find several competing romanization systems of Mandarin: Wade-Giles, Chinese Postal Map Romanization (which infamously gave us Peking for Beijing), and Gwoyeu Romatzyh.
+Fast-forward to the early 20th century and you’ll find several competing romanization systems for Mandarin: Wade-Giles, Chinese Postal Map Romanization (which infamously gave us Peking for Beijing), and Gwoyeu Romatzyh.

-The Chinese Communist Party, in conjunction with leadership from the USSR, introduced a phonetic alphabet using Roman letters called Sin Wenz—meaning “new writing”—during the 1930s.
+In the 1930s, the Chinese Communist Party, in conjunction with leadership from the USSR, introduced a phonetic alphabet using Roman letters called Sin Wenz, meaning “new writing.”
 The goal was to improve literacy in the Russian Far East, namely for Chinese immigrants.
 Sin Wenz reached its peak popularity in the 1940s.

 Enter Zhou Youguang

 In the 1950s, a group of Chinese linguists began work on a new romanization system in order to increase literacy.
-Linguist and sinologist Zhou Youguang produced a major breakthrough: Hanyu Pinyin (汉语拼音).
+Soon, linguist and sinologist Zhou Youguang produced a major breakthrough: Hanyu Pinyin (汉语拼音).

-Zhou is often considered “the father of pinyin,” but he humbly stated that “I’m not the father of pinyin, I’m the son of pinyin.
+Many people consider Zhou to be “the father of pinyin,” but he humbly stated that “I’m not the father of pinyin, I’m the son of pinyin.
 It’s [the result of] a long tradition from the later years of the Qing dynasty down to today.
 But we restudied the problem and revisited it and made it more perfect.”
-To paraphrase Zhou, his written system is the product of centuries of transliterating Chinese into romanized spelling.
+In other words, Zhou felt that his written system was simply the product of centuries of transliterating Chinese into romanized spelling.

-On February 11, 1958, pinyin officially replaced all other romanization methods in China, yet it took time for the new system to catch.
-It was not until March 2, 1979 that the Los Angeles Times adopted and introduced its readers to Zhou’s method of writing.
-“Peking,” the Times told its audience, would henceforth be “Beijing”, while “Canton becomes Guangzhou and Tientsin becomes Tianjin.”
+On February 11, 1958, pinyin officially replaced all other romanization methods in China.
+It took time for the new system to catch on overseas, however.
+In fact, the Los Angeles Times waited until March 2, 1979 to adopt and introduce its readers to Zhou’s method of writing.
+“Peking,” the Times told its audience, would henceforth be “Beijing,” while “Canton becomes Guangzhou and Tientsin becomes Tianjin.”

 Fortunately, the Western world has steadily adopted pinyin over the past 70-plus years.
-To this day, it is recognized by China, Taiwan, Singapore, the United States, and the United Nations as the official system of romanization for the Chinese language.
+Today, it is recognized by China, Taiwan, Singapore, the United States, and the United Nations as the official system of romanization for the Chinese language.

 Pinyin in Modern Times